kootenpv/sysdm/README.md

 - Uses current info to determine, and pin, working directory and virtualenv paths in your unit.
 - Script will start running, and also boot on start
 - Script will restart on error
+- Script can also be started on a schedule (e.g. `--timer daily`), using systemd timers
 - Changes to files in the directory of the same extension will cause a reload (e.g. `.py`)
 - Provides a UI for inspecting the logs of your script and start, stop etc
 - Like with screen, you can leave and it will keep on running.